How to stop your dog from barking and biting All The Time

 When Barking Becomes a Real Problem

-Many breeds of dog bark more than others and some dog personalities are prone to more barking.
+Many breeds of dogs bark more than others, and some dog personalities are prone to more barking.
 It becomes a real issue when the barking is ongoing.
 This can wake up neighbors and cause stress in the family.
-This is also the kind of barking that really needs to be curbed.
+This is also the kind of barking that needs to be curbed.

 Advice for Stopping Your Dog from Barking

-Obviously, every dog is going to bark at some point or another, but if it seems to happen a lot, and even unnecessarily, you need to address it.
+Every dog will bark at some point, but if it seems to happen a lot, and even unnecessarily, you need to address it.
 Here’s some sage advice for dealing with an issue that could be very annoying:

 Why Is Your Dog Barking?

-Given that there are so many reasons that your dog might be barking, it’s important to get to the bottom of it.
+Given the many reasons your dog might be barking, it’s essential to get to the bottom.
 Is your dog looking for attention from you?
-Are they barking all day because it is regularly left on its own while you go to work?
+Are they barking all day because it is regularly left on their own while you work?
 Is your dog barking because it is not going for regular walks?
 Does your dog seem anxious and stressed?

-Working out exactly why your dog is barking is the first step toward addressing the issue and stopping it.
-The important thing to remember is that dogs always do something for a very specific reason.
-Getting to that reason is what you really need to do to work out how to stop your dog from barking and biting.
+You are working out exactly why your dog is barking is the first step toward addressing the issue and stopping it.
+The critical thing to remember is that dogs always do something for a particular reason.
+Getting to that reason is what you need to do to work out how to stop your dog from barking and biting.

 You Could Try Ignoring It

 In cases where your dog seems to be barking to get your attention, ignoring it is a good option.
-Just like people, dogs will thrive on attention, whether it’s positive or negative.
+Like people, dogs will thrive on attention, whether positive or negative.
 If your dog barks and you come running every time, it will continue to bark because barking gets your attention.

 The best way to stop this behavior is to ignore it.
-If your dog is barking incessantly to get your attention, just ignore it as best you can.
+If your dog is barking incessantly to get your attention, dismiss it as best you can.
 This will teach your pup that you won’t come running every time it chooses to vocalize.

-Furthermore, you don’t want to look at your dog or even touch it.
+Furthermore, you don’t want to look at your dog or touch it.
 Just don’t acknowledge the dog at all.
-Make sure that you strictly adhere to this procedure, and don’t give your dog any attention at all until it has stopped barking.
+Ensure you strictly adhere to this procedure and don’t give your dog any attention until it stops barking.
 Your dog will quickly get the message that this is not welcome behavior.

 Put Your Dog in the Mood for Rest and Sleep

-Different dog breeds have different levels of energy, but even the laziest of dogs will need to be exercised every once in a while.
-It’s actually not uncommon for particularly high energy dogs to bark more often when they are bored.
+Different dog breeds have different energy levels, but even the laziest dogs must be exercised every time.
+It’s not uncommon for particularly high-energy dogs to bark more often when they are bored.
 This may mean that you’re not providing enough stimulation for your dog.

 In this context, the easiest way to get your dog to stop barking is to tire it out physically and mentally.
-Take your pooch for a good long walk as often as you can.
-You’ll not only get fit yourself, but your dog will have a great time smelling and experiencing the world and will be less likely to bark because it is tired out.
+Take your pup for a good long walk as often as you can.
+You’ll not only get fit yourself, but your dog will have a great time smelling and experiencing the world and will be less likely to bark because it is tired.

-If you don’t always have the time for walks, even playing a game with your dog at home can stimulate it and tire it out.
-Why not throw your dog’s favorite ball or play a bit of tug of war with your pooch?
+If you don’t always have the time for walks, even playing a game with your dog at home can stimulate and tire it out.
+Why not throw your dog’s favorite ball or play a bit of a tug of war with your pup?

 Give Your Dog a Job

-One way to do this is to invest in some toys that give dogs physical and mental stimulation.
-There are special toys that can be purchased that can be filled with dog treats.
-Your pooch will have to work out a clever way of dispensing the dog treats, and this could take hours.
-These toys provide a good way to break the boredom and keep your dog busy while you are away.
+One way to do this is to invest in toys that give dogs physical and mental stimulation.
+There are unique toys that can be purchased and filled with dog treats.
+Your puppy must devise a clever way of dispensing the dog treats, which could take hours.
+These toys provide an excellent way to break the boredom and keep your dog busy while you are away.

 Make Your Dog Happier

-Sadly, sometimes a dog will engage in behaviors that humans don’t much like, and biting and barking are right at the top of this list as two of the most annoying.
-While some owners might not worry too much about these behaviors, for many, they can be anything from annoying to harmful.
+Sadly, sometimes a dog will engage in behaviors that humans don’t like and biting and barking are at the top of this list as two of the most annoying.
+While some owners might not worry too much about these behaviors, they can be anything from annoying to harmful for many.

-If you’re wondering about how to stop your dog from barking and biting, the answers often revolve around a common sense approach.
-That is, every dog barks or bites for good reasons, and it’s up to you to understand why.
+If you’re wondering how to stop your dog from barking and biting, the answers often revolve around a common-sense approach.
+Every dog barks or bites for good reasons, and it’s up to you to understand why.

-Just remember that by addressing the issue, you will make your life and your dog’s life happier and healthier.
+Remember that addressing the issue will make your life and your dog’s life happier and healthier.
 Dogs will sometimes engage in these behaviors when they’re feeling stressed out, so addressing the sources of the stress can be a huge weight lifted.
-This is the real key to how to stop your dog from barking and biting.
+This is the key to stopping your dog from barking and biting.